Rowmotion and generalized toggle groups: Examples of combinatorially significant generalized toggle groups

 If $P$ is not the ordinal sum of two posets, the result follows from Theorem~\ref{thm:toggpstructure} and the fact, proved below, that the set $\left\{ \C(P) \ | \ \mbox{$P$ not an ordinal sum of two posets} \right\}$ is an inductively toggle-alternating family.

-For suppose $P$ is not an ordinal sum, then either $P$ is an antichain, or there exists a minimal element $x$ that is incomparable to some non-minimal element $y$.
-Suppose $P$ is an antichain.
-Then any element may be chosen as the required $e$ in condition $(2\mathrm{b})$ of Definition~\ref{def:pleasant}.

-Suppose $P$ is not an antichain, so that there exists a minimal element $x$ that is incomparable to some non-minimal element $y$.
-Pick any other minimal element $e$ (another minimal element must exist, otherwise $P$ would be the ordinal sum of $x$ and the rest of the poset); this will be the required $e$ in condition $(2\mathrm{b})$ of Definition~\ref{def:pleasant}.
-This is because $\mathcal{L}_{\thickbar{e}}$ for $\mathcal{L}=\C(P)$ does not contain the subset $\{x,y\}$, since $\{x,y\}$ is not a chain in $P$.
+Now suppose $P$ is not an ordinal sum, then either $P$ is an antichain, or there exists a minimal element that is incomparable to some non-minimal element.
+If $P$ is an antichain, then any element may be chosen as the required $e$ in condition $(2\mathrm{b})$ of Definition~\ref{def:pleasant}.
+If $P$ is not an antichain, let $x$ be a minimal element that is incomparable to some non-minimal element $y$.
+Pick any other minimal element $e$ (another minimal element must exist, otherwise $P$ would be the ordinal sum of $x$ and the rest of the poset); we show this will be the required $e$ in condition $(2\mathrm{b})$ of Definition~\ref{def:pleasant}.
+Note that $\mathcal{L}_{\thickbar{e}}$ for $\mathcal{L}=\C(P)$ does not contain the subset $\{x,y\}$, since $\{x,y\}$ is not a chain in $P$.
 Since $P$ is not an ordinal sum and we are removing a minimal element $e$, the only spot where $P\setminus e$ may now be an ordinal sum must involve the minimal elements, including $x$.
 But $P\setminus e$ is not the ordinal sum of a subset involving $x$ and the rest of the poset, since $\{x,y\}\notin \C(P\setminus e)$.

 Finally, we have checked, using \verb|SageMath|~\cite{sage} (see Appendix~\ref{sec:appendix}), that for all posets with $|P|\leq 4$ such that $P$ is not an ordinal sum, $T(\C(P))=\mathfrak{S}_{\C(P)}$ or ${A}_{\C(P)}$, thus condition $(1)$ of Definition~\ref{def:pleasant} is satisfied.
 So this is an inductively toggle-alternating family, and the result follows by Theorem~\ref{thm:toggpstructure}. \end{proof}